n2aws/mesh-map/support/setup.md

     1) It _is_ possible to run this using your own radio as a makeshift observer, but only if that radio is in a location that would be considered "central" to your mesh.
     2) For the PNW mesh, this uses the MQTT feed hosted [here](https://analyzer.letsme.sh/about).
 2) The backend service.
-This is a Cloudflare Pages app that uses D1 and KV for storage.
+This is a Cloudflare Pages app that uses D1 for storage.
 This is reasonably easy to set up and you can get started for free to test things out.
 You will absolutely need a paid subscription if you want others to contribute.
 It's $5/month.
 3) Batch script.
 This runs hourly to consolidate Samples into Coverage and perform other